Skip to main content

 Problem

-A transformer has a context window of 4096 tokens and uses a StreamingLLM cache with k=4k = 4 sink tokens and w=512w = 512 recent tokens.
-What is the total KV cache size?
-If the model processes a 1 million token stream, how much memory does this save compared to caching all tokens?
+A transformer uses a StreamingLLM cache with k=4k = 4 sink tokens and w=512w = 512 recent tokens.
+How many token positions are cached at any step, regardless of stream length?
+If the model processes a 1 million token stream, what fraction of positions would a full cache store relative to the StreamingLLM cache?

 ExerciseAdvanced